Lifting statistical structures: Lifts of statistical manifolds

-From the above we can see that $\alpha$-connections for $\alpha=\pm 1$ are flat.
-One can therefore find two global coordinate systems on $M$ such that Christoffel symbols of $1$-connection and for $(-1)$-connection respectively are all zero.
-For the $1$-connection the appropriate coordinate system is the following
+From the above formulae we can see that $\alpha$-connections are flat for $\alpha=\pm 1$.
+One can therefore find two global coordinate systems on $M$ such that the Christoffel symbols of the $1$-connection and of the $(-1)$-connection, respectively, are all zero.
+For the $1$-connection the appropriate coordinate system is

-The above coordinate system is referred to in the literature as {\it natural coordinates} on Gaussian manifold.
-For the $(-1)$-connection the appropriate coordinate system is given by the first two moments of the Gaussian distribution, namely
+The above coordinate system is referred to in the literature as the system of {\it natural coordinates} on Gaussian manifold.
+For the $(-1)$-connection the appropriate coordinate system is given by the first two momenta of the Gaussian distribution, namely

 The tangent lift $g^c$ is a pseudo-Riemannian metrics on $\sT M$ described in coordinates by (\ref{g-lift}).
 It can be defined geometrically as follows.
-Metric tensor $g$ gives rise to the isomorphism
+The metric tensor $g$ gives rise to the vector bundle isomorphism